 - Hydrotherapy (healing water)

-- Manual therapy (Dorn method)
+- Manual therapy (Dorn method, touch for health)

 - Movement (bodyweight)